flybywiresim/aircraft/docs/a320-simvars.md

     - Feet
     - Automatic landing elevation as calculated by the MCDU when a destination runway is entered

+- A32NX_PRESS_EXCESS_CAB_ALT
+    - Bool
+    - True when FWC condition for "EXCESS CAB ALT" is met

+- A32NX_PRESS_EXCESS_RESIDUAL_PR
+    - Bool
+    - True when FWC condition for "EXCES RESIDUAL PR" is met

+- A32NX_PRESS_LOW_DIFF_PR
+    - Bool
+    - True when FWC condition for "LO DIFF PR" is met

 - A32NX_OVHD_PRESS_LDG_ELEV_KNOB
     - Feet
     - Manual landing elevation as selected on the overhead LDG ELEV knob